 There are three main types of antibodies in Hashimoto’s that are potentially going to be present.
 Two of them are created by the immune system to target the thyroid gland as if it were a foreign invader like a pathogen, and those are Thyroid Peroxidase (TPO) and Thyroglobulin (TG) antibodies.

 80-90 percent of people with Hashimoto’s will have either TPO or TG antibodies, or both.
 The more elevated the thyroid antibodies are, the greater the likelihood of developing overt hypothyroidism as well as possibly additional autoimmune conditions.

 The third type of thyroid antibodies is TSH-Receptor (TSH-R) antibodies, including thyroid-stimulating immunoglobulin (TSI).
 This particular marker is elevated in more than 90 percent of people with Graves’ disease.
 TSH-R antibodies are also more common in people who have thyroid cancer.

 Triggers for Hashimotos can be food sensitivities, nutrient depletions, toxin exposures, chronic infections, a poor stress response, and a number of other things.
 Some triggers can actually also lead to intestinal permeability (leaky gut) issues as well, such as with what happens with gluten sensitivity.
 So gastric distress or gut issues can be a sign that something is going on.

 OK I think we will leave that there, as that is a good amount of knowledge for you to move forward with for a diagnosis or to understand your diagnosis a bit more.
-When your ready, you can move onto module 2 — where we will look at — how to start supporting your thyroid through nutrition and supplementation.
+When your ready, you can move onto week 2, where we will look at; how to start supporting your thyroid through nutrition (what to eliminate and what to add in) and supplementation.
 And what exercise should or shouldn’t you do for thyroid health.